 As kids my grandfather gave us an old riding lawn mower.
 He had taken the blade off, so for us, it was simply a slow moving go-cart of sorts.
 Well, as kids would, we wanted it to go faster and attempted a variety of creative ways to make this happen.
-My uncle, who was just enough older than us was particularly helpful, although sometimes his idea of “fun” pushed my instinctual boundaries for safety.
+My uncle was particularly helpful, although sometimes his idea of “fun” pushed my instinctual boundaries for safety.

 One day, we decided it might be a good idea to direct the make-shift go-cart down a path into the nearby canyon.
 As I sat on the seat, still determining if this was a “smart” choice, my uncle was pushing me relentlessly from behind and yelling, “go! go! go!”

 As I held one foot squarely on the brake and one foot on the gas, my heart knew it was going to be a blast.
 The problem was that my mind was not necessarily in agreement.
 That voice was saying, “No, don’t do it!
 Are you crazy?”

 Have you ever met someone in this situation?
 They have one foot on the brake and one on the gas.
 They presumably want to take action toward something that seems like a good idea, but something is holding them back?
 I know lots of these people and actually, I am one of them from time to time too!